QudahM/QudahM/README.md

 <h3>🌐 About Me</h3>
 <p>I'm a relentless seeker of technical excellence, I thrive on challenges that push the boundaries of what's possible.
 With a solid foundation in software architecture and a meticulous approach to coding, I am dedicated to producing high-quality, scalable, and maintainable software.</p>
 <h3>🔭 Ongoing Projects</h3>
-- I’m currently working on My-Developer-Portfolio (https://github.com/QudahM/My-Developer-Portfolio)
+- I’m currently working on improving My-Developer-Portfolio (https://github.com/QudahM/My-Developer-Portfolio)
 <br>
 - I'm also working on a react To-Do list project (https://github.com/QudahM/To-Do-List)